2014 United States House of Representatives elections in Mississippi

 The 2014 United States House of Representatives elections in Mississippi were held on Tuesday, November 4, 2014 to elect the four members of the United States House of Representatives from the state of Mississippi, one from each of the state's four congressional districts.
 The elections coincided with other elections to the United States Senate and House of Representatives and various state and local elections, including a Senate election in Mississippi.

 Overview

 District

 Results of the 2014 United States House of Representatives elections in Mississippi by district:

 District 1

-The incumbent was Republican Alan Nunnelee, who had represented the district since 2011.
-He was re-elected with 60% of the vote in 2012 and the district has a PVI of R+16.
+Incumbent Republican Alan Nunnelee, who had represented the district since 2011, ran for re-election.
+He was re-elected with 60% of the vote in 2012 and the district had a PVI of R+16.